 \section{Conclusions}

-This paper has considered a problem of distributed online optimization where the objective functions can be time-varying.
-To address this problem, we have developed an online gradient-free distributed projected gradient descent algorithm in a multi-agent system where the underlying communication network is directed.
-The implementation of this algorithm does not require the explicit expressions of the objective functions, but only the measurements.
+This work has considered a distributed online optimization problem.
+To solve the problem, we have developed an online gradient-free distributed projected gradient descent algorithm.
 A local randomized gradient-free oracle is built to estimate the gradient information in guiding the update of the decision variables.
-With some standard assumptions on graph connectivity and the objective function, we have quantified a bound of the dynamic regret for any agent as a linear error term plus a product of a sublinear function of the time duration $T$ and the minimizer path length.
+With some standard assumptions on graph connectivity and the objective function, we have quantified a bound of the dynamic regret for any agent as a function of the minimizer path length, step-size and smoothing parameter.
+Under appropriate selections of the step-size and smoothing parameter, we have proved that the dynamic regret is sublinear if the minimizer path length also grows sublinearly.
 Finally, numerical simulations have been conducted to verify the effectiveness of the algorithm.